MicrosoftDocs/memdocs/sccm/protect/plan-design/plan-for-bitlocker.md

 ## Prerequisites

+- In version 1910, to create a BitLocker management policy, you need the **Full Administrator** role in Configuration Manager.

 - To integrate the BitLocker recovery service in Configuration Manager requires a HTTPS-enabled management point.

 - To use the BitLocker management reports, install the reporting services point site system role.
 For more information, see [Configure reporting](/configmgr/core/servers/manage/configuring-reporting).

 - To use the self-service portal or the administration and monitoring website, you need a Windows server running IIS.
 You can reuse a Configuration Manager site system, or use a standalone web server that has connectivity to the site database server.
-Use a [supported OS version for site system servers](/configmgr/core/plan-design/configs/supported-operating-systems-for-site-system-servers)
+Use a [supported OS version for site system servers](/configmgr/core/plan-design/configs/supported-operating-systems-for-site-system-servers).

 - On the web server that will host the self-service portal, install [ASP.NET MVC 4.0](https://docs.microsoft.com/aspnet/mvc/mvc4).